 Civil registries that governments are legally required to protect

 Birth certificates, identity records, official correspondence.
-Legal obligations to preserve.
-No infrastructure to do it.
+Strong recordkeeping duties.
+Often not enough infrastructure to meet them.

 🏭